MatrixEditor/caterpillar/docs/source/reference/datamodel.rst

     The name of a regular field is not explicitly specified in a typical attribute but is instead set using a dedicated one.
-This naming convention is automatically applied by all default :class:`Sequence` implementations.
+This naming convention is automatically applied by all default :class:`~caterpillar.model.Sequence` implementations.
 The name can be retrieved through the use of :code:`field.get_name()`.